qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 [`QCell<T>`](https://docs.rs/qcell/latest/qcell/) has an internal ID. `QCellOwner` is also an ID.
 You can only use `QCell` via an `QCellOwner` that has matched ID.

-The borrowing to `QCellOwner` "centralizes" the borrowing of many `QCell`s associated with it, ensureing mutable borrow exclusiveness.
+The borrowing to `QCellOwner` "centralizes" the borrowing of many `QCell`s associated with it, ensuring mutable borrow exclusiveness.
 Using it require passing borrow of `QCellOwner` in argument everywhere it's used.

-QCell will fail to borrow if the owner ID doesn't mismatch.
+QCell will fail to borrow if the owner ID doesn't match.
 Different to `RefCell`, if owner ID matches, it won't panic just because nested borrow.

-Its runtime cost is low: just check whether cell's id matches owner's id.
+Its runtime cost is low.
+When borrowing, it just checks whether cell's id matches owner's id.
+It has memory cost of owner ID per cell.

 One advantage of `QCell` is that the duplicated borrow will be compile-time error instead of runtime panic, which helps catch error earlier.
 If I change the previous `RefCell` panic example into `QCell`: